frugbug/sd-nodes-fj/README.md

 ## Random switch
 A node which will select an input based on random seed

+## Preview
+Plug a texture into this to show it in the 3D view without lighting.
+Especially useful when texturing a 3D mesh.
+Select the connection coming out of a node before creating this one to pass through the connection.

 ## Luminance
-Very accuarate sRGB colour to greyscale conversion.
-Intended to replace the Luma function of the stock node "Greyscale Conversion Advanced"
+Very accurate sRGB colour to greyscale conversion.
+It's not super useful, but it's nicer to look at than other greyscale conversion methods.

 ## Rock generator
 A rock generator with a few options.
 Everybody ends up making one of these at some point and this one is mine.

-## Soft threshold
-Basically the same thing as histogram scan, but more intuitive with less clutter and better defaults.

-## Preview
-Plug a texture into this to show it in the 3D view without lighting.
-Especially useful when texturing a 3D mesh.
-Select the connection coming out of a node before creating this one to pass through the connection.

 ## Get Average
 Returns the average value of a greyscale input.

 ## Grunge Master
 A node for performing common tiling/upscaling operations on bitmap grunges to make them more generally useful.

+## Soft threshold
+Basically the same thing as histogram scan, but more intuitive with less clutter and better defaults.

+## UV Warp
+Distorts the first input's UV coordinates based on the second input.
+Good for very low intensity warps as it does not produce noise, but will create visible stretching at high intensities.

 ## Wood grain
 Generates wood grain flowing in any direction.
 Not fantastic but can be used as a starting point